naveenmiriyaluredhat/mlperfharness/README.md

  6. Convert to tokens and receive input tokens to be sent to LoadGen
  7. There is no need for a separate worker thread collecting results.
 Loadgen should handle scenarios receiving from multiple threads
  	a.
 We are spawning multiple processes and that would create their own laodgen state

+WIP:
+ 8. Complete the full sample
+ 9. Provide batching of data samples
+ 10. Handling early stopping ?
+ 11. Summarize on the preprocessing dataset done by Nvidia
+ 12. Does Nvidia pin data to GPU ?
+ 13. Provide API server list to attach instead
+ 14. Calculation of tokens in LoadGen .
+How does it happen ?
+ 14. Create docker file
+   i.
+COPY  the dataset
+   ii.
+Create the environment through dockerfile .
+Either conda or uv .
+Ensure PATH is set appropriately
+ 15. Run on H100 openshift cluster

 #LoadGen
 1. Loadgen is a load generator and provides an interface to be implemented by the SUT(System Under Test)